Civil Rights Movement Archive

 There are two ways to contribute materials to the site:

 1. Postal Mail.
-You can postal-mail us your original documents or photos and have us scan them.
+You can postal-mail to original documents, good quality photocopies, and photographs for us to scan.
 We can then either return them to you, or add them to the CRMA physical collection that will eventually end up in either the Wisconsin Historical Society's extensive civil rights collection or the growing collection of the John Hope Franklin Center at Duke University.

 2301 Harrison St. #205